lapps/lapps.github.io/Security.md

 1. Your signed security certificate for your server.
 This will be server-name.crt where
 <tt>server-name</tt> is the server name used by the CSR.
-1. The security certificate for the Signing Authority: lapps-sa.crt
+1. The security certificate for the LAPPS Signing Authority: lapps-sa.crt
-1. The security certificate for the Certificate Authority: lapps-ca.crt
+1. The security certificate for the LAPPS Certificate Authority: lapps-ca.crt

 All three certificates need to be installed into the Java keystore we created above.